menlodoug/Final_Project/README.md

 **Objective:**
-The COVID Killers team will predict an individual's likelihood of contracting the COVID-19 virus and the severity of the infliction based on a person's demographic profile.
+The COVID Killers team will predict future count of COVID Cases and Deaths for each California county using linear regression and machine learning algorithms.

 **GitHub:**
 GitHub is the interface being used for team collaboration and shring progress on the project.
 A project repository has been established at https://github.com/menlodoug/Final_Project/  with a master branch and at least 1 individual branch for each team member.